mmhollom/nba-player-performance-22-23-analysis/README.md

 - The majority of players are in their 20s -> 69%
 - Points per game shows a positive relationship with minutes played and usage related metrics
-- higher scoring players tend to contribute more across multiple statistical categories, though the stength of relationships varies by metric
+- higher scoring players tend to contribute more across multiple statistical categories, though the strength of relationships varies by metric
-- Naive Bayes model achieves a 85% accuracy in classifying scoring levels
+- Naive Bayes model achieves an 85% accuracy in classifying scoring levels
-- KNN regression performed best at k=7, producing more stable predictions than k=4
+- KNN regression performed best at k = 7, producing more stable predictions than k = 4